BareBones-RPG/BareBones-RPG.github.io/README.md

 - [Back to Table of Content](#table-of-content)

 ## Armor
-- **Chain Mail:** While wearing this armor, the player will roll with burden against **Attack, Acrobatic & Stealth checks** and a **boost** towards Mobility Save.
+- **Chain Mail:** While wearing this armor, the player will roll with burden against **Attack, Acrobatic & Stealth checks** and a **boost** towards AGILITY Save.
 Cost: _30 GP, 5 Quality, 3 Slots_, -d3 _damage reduction_ when hit.
 - **Leather:** The player rolls without burden against Attack rolls while wearing this armor.
 Cost: _15 GP, 3 Quality, 1 slot_, -d2 _damage reduction_ when hit.
-- **Plate Mail:** While wearing this armor, the player will roll with burden against **Attack, Acrobatic, and stealth checks** and a **boost** on Mobility Save rolls.
+- **Plate Mail:** While wearing this armor, the player will roll with burden against **Attack, Acrobatic, and stealth checks** and a **boost** on AGILITY Save rolls.
 Cost: _60 GP, 7 Quality, 5 slots_, -d6 _damage reduction_ when hit.
 - **Shield:** Cost 10 gp **-1 damage** when being held, _1 quality, 1 slot_.
 The PC can ignore all damage from one attack but the shield breaks.

 - [Back to Table of Content](#table-of-content)

 ## BareBones Spell Casting
 Magic is accessible to anyone with points in their Willpower attribute.
-To cast a spell, roll your Willpower attribute; if you roll a 5 or 6, the spell will take effect.
-However, be cautious of those fumble rolls, as they may have unintended consequences for the spell-caster.
-If player fails to cast their spell, the gm can afflict damage or make the prWILLPOWER of the players known to the guards or monsters.
-Keep in mind that magic is dangerous!
-Only a _**brave or a foolish**_ soul may try this mysterious arcane power without considering its effects or repercussions. **Magic-User** will roll **_d3+Willpower** every morning to determine how many times they can cast their spells.
+To cast a spell, roll your Willpower attribute.
+If you roll a 5 or 6, the spell takes effect.

+**Spell Mishaps:** Be cautious!
+Fumble rolls (rolling a 1) can have unintended consequences for the spellcaster.
+The GM may choose to inflict damage, reveal the caster's presence to enemies, or consult the **Spell Mishap** table for a random effect.

+Remember, **magic is dangerous!** Only a brave or foolish soul would wield this mysterious arcane power without considering the potential repercussions.

+Magic-Users: Each morning, a Magic-User rolls d6 + their Willpower score to determine how many spells they can cast that day.

-The GM may allow spells from other OSR books or resources.
-Conversion will be necessary to align with the mechanics of BareBones RPG.
+Expanding Your Spellbook: The GM may allow spells from other OSR sources.
+However, conversion may be necessary to ensure they fit seamlessly with the mechanics of BareBones RPG..

 - [Back to Table of Content](#table-of-content)